opea-project/GenAIExamples/ChatQnA/README.md

 nohup python app/server.py &
 ```

-The LangChain backend service listens to port 8000 by port, you can customize it by change the code in `docker/qna-app/app/server.py`.
+The LangChain backend service listens to port 8000, you can customize it by changing the code in `docker/qna-app/app/server.py`.

 And then you can make requests like below to check the LangChain backend service status: